Also, Why Your Business Needs an Employee Handbook!

 ©All Rights Reserved.
 July, 2020.
 DailyDAC™, LLC d/b/a/ Financial Poise™

-Zascha Blanco Abbott is with Sioli Alexander Pino, in Miami, Florida.
-Zascha focuses her practice on the representation of public and private employers in labor and employment matters.
-Her experience includes defending employers in a variety of employment-related lawsuits, such as claims of discrimination, hostile work environment, breach of contract claims, constitutional violations, and retaliation…
+Zascha Blanco Abbott is with the firm of Lewis Brisbois, in Miami, Florida.
+Zascha focuses her practice on the representation of employers in labor and employment matters.
+Her experience includes defending employers in a variety of employment-related lawsuits, such as discrimination, hostile work environment, breach of contract, tort claims, non-competes, wage and hour and retaliation…

-Read Full Bio » • View all articles by Zascha Blanco »
+Read Full Bio » • View all articles by Zascha Blanco Abbott »